 Over a twenty-two year professional career as a dancer, he danced principal roles with Joffrey II, Joffrey Ballet, London Festival Ballet, Cleveland/San Jose Ballet, Oakland Ballet, Sacramento Ballet, and Atlanta Ballet.
 Mr. Hughes had a vast repertoire of roles.
 Listed among some of his favorites were the Moor in Jose Limon’s Moor’s Pavane, Fleming Flindt’s The Lesson, Franz in Coppelia, Balanchine’s Tarantella, pas de deux from Le Corsaire, Prince Siegfried in Swan Lake, one of the two male leads in Lander’s Etudes, Fokine’s Spectre de la Rose, Prince Igor, and Les Sylphides.
 He danced in ballets by such choreographers as Ailey, Ashton, Bournonville, Cranko, Nureyev, Robbins, Schaufuss, Tharp, Tudor, and Watts, to mention just a few.
 Mr. Hughes was privileged to be in Robert Joffrey’s Remembrances, enjoyed dancing in many of Gerald Arpino’s ballets, and danced and created many roles in Dennis Nahat’s ballets.

-Over the past twenty-seven years Mr. Hughes has choreographed over fifty ballets.
-His ballets have been performed in the U.S., Asia, Mexico and South Africa.
+Over the past twenty-eight years Mr. Hughes has choreographed over fifty ballets.
+His ballets have been performed in the U.S., Asia, Mexico, and South Africa.
 He has been on the faculty of Hong Kong Academy for the Arts, San Francisco Dance Center and New York Academy of Ballet, among others.
-Mr. Hughes taught and choreographed at the prestigious Kaatsbaan Extreme Ballet in New York during the summers of 2014-2016 and Orlando Ballet School during the summers of 2015 and 2016.
+Mr. Hughes’ summer teaching credits include having taught and choreographed at the Joffrey Workshop Texas in 2007 and 2008, and at the prestigious Kaatsbaan Extreme Ballet in New York during the summers of 2014-2016.
+He also taught at Orlando Ballet School during the summers of 2015-2017, and is scheduled to return in 2018.
+In 2017, Mr. Hughes returned to Hong Kong as a judge for the Star of Canaan International Dance Competition.
 Mr. Hughes is currently Co-Artistic Director of the Tucson Regional Ballet and on staff as an instructor at Academy of Ballet.

 Pamela Reyman-Hughes, born in New York City, began her dance training at the age of fifteen.
 She trained with Istvan Rabovsky and at the American Ballet Theatre School with Valentina Pereyslavic, Olga Merinowa, and Patricia Wilde.

 Ms. Reyman-Hughes was ballet mistress for Ohio Ballet, interim ballet mistress for Hong Kong Ballet, and was on the staff of the Hong Kong Academy for the Performing Arts.
 She has guest taught throughout the U.S. and has choreographed two chamber ballets that have been performed in Ohio and Switzerland.
 Locally, Ms. Reyman-Hughes has taught at Ballet Arts in Tucson and briefly worked as a part-time ballet mistress for Ballet Tucson.
-For the past two summers, 2015 and 2016, she has taught for Orlando Ballet School’s summer intensive, and she is a certified Gyrotonic® Expansion System Level I Instructor.
+For the past three summers, 2015-2017, she has taught for Orlando Ballet School’s summer intensive, and is invited back again for summer 2018.
+She is a certified Gyrotonic® Expansion System Level I Instructor.
 Ms. Reyman-Hughes is grateful to the many teachers who have inspired her throughout her career and would especially like to thank Maggie Black and Alonzo King.

 Alexis Salmen began her dance training at the Academy of Ballet at the age of seven where she studied tap, jazz and continues to study ballet.
 She has been accepted to Long Beach Ballet Arts Center with partial tuition scholarship and State Street Ballet summer programs.
 She performed with Tucson Regional Ballet for six seasons and attended five Regional Dance America Festivals.
 Ms. Salmen is currently on staff at the Academy of Ballet as a ballet instructor and works in a supervisor position at Agero Inc.